What is Acrylic Acid?

 It has a flashpoint of 50oC (closed cup) and is therefore flammable and it has a specific gravity of 1.05.
 For transportation purposes, it’s classified as pack group II, hazard class 8 and should it be labelled as corrosive, flammable, and dangerous to the environment.

 What is Acrylic Acid used for?

 Acrylic acid is an important industrial chemical as it is a chemical intermediate that is employed in the production processes of many common industrial and consumer products.
 There are two main uses for acrylic acid.

-The first is to use acrylic acid as a chemical intermediate in the production of acrylic esters and resins.
-The acrylic esters include ethyl acrylate, butyl acrylate, methyl acrylate, and 2-ethylhexyl acrylate.
+The first use of acrylic acid is as a chemical intermediate in the production of acrylic esters and resins which include ethyl acrylate, butyl acrylate, methyl acrylate, and 2-ethylhexyl acrylate.
 They are then polymerised and become ingredients in paint formulations, coatings, textiles (woven and non-woven), adhesives, polishes, and plastics.
-Methyl acrylate is also used in the manufacture of vitamin B1.
-The resins are employed in such things as molding powders for signs, construction units, and decorative emblems.
+Methyl acrylate is also used in the manufacturing of vitamin B1.
+The resins can be made into such things as moulding powders for signs, construction units, and decorative emblems.

 The second major use for acrylic acid is as a building block in the production of polyacrylic acid polymers.
 These polymers are cross-linked polyacrylates and are super absorbent with the ability to absorb and retain more than one hundred times their own weight.
 They are used to make nappies, feminine hygiene products and adult incontinence pads.
 Acrylic acid is also utilised in the production of detergent polymers and in the production of flocculants which are employed in wastewater treatment plants.

 Demand for the acid has seen continued growth with increased interest in laundry products after the pandemic as well as for architectural coatings in the Asia-Pacific region.